VinPassed

 1. Check the car for flood and title problems first

 In Florida this comes before everything else, because the flood risk is real and year-round.
-Start with the free state brand lookup on the FLHSMV site, which shows the title brand for any Florida-titled car.
+Start with the free state brand lookup on the site of the Florida Department of Highway Safety and Motor Vehicles (FLHSMV), which shows the title brand for any Florida-titled car.
+Next, pull the free federal data: run NHTSA’s free recall and spec check for the recall record, safety ratings, and specs, no email needed.
 Then run a full vehicle history report that pulls title and brand records from all 50 states, because a car flooded or branded in another state can still show clean on the Florida-only lookup.
 The flood section below explains exactly what each tool can and cannot catch.
+Screening several candidates?
+A 5-report bundle is $90: the whole shortlist checked for less than one mechanic looks at one car, so you spend inspection money only on the finalist.

 2. Look up the dealer before you visit

 Every Florida motor vehicle dealer has to be licensed by the state.
 Look the dealer up on the FLHSMV site and confirm the license is active and the address matches.
-Then check the FDACS consumer complaint record.
+Then check the consumer complaint record kept by the Florida Department of Agriculture and Consumer Services (FDACS).
 A pattern of unresolved complaints, especially about hidden damage or misrepresented history, is a real warning sign.
 An unlicensed seller carries no surety bond and almost no accountability under Florida law, so a missing license is a reason to walk.

 3. Line up an independent inspection

 Florida does not give you a statutory right to a pre-purchase inspection, but an honest dealer will allow one.
 Ask before you go.
 If a dealer refuses or pushes you to skip it, treat that as information, not a scheduling problem.
-Budget a modest amount for a certified mechanic, and if the car has any flood-history signals, pay specifically for a flood assessment, which checks corrosion, electrical, and interior components differently from a standard inspection.
+Budget $200 to $300 for a thorough inspection by a certified mechanic, with lift time and a full module scan, and if the car has any flood-history signals, pay specifically for a flood assessment, which checks corrosion, electrical, and interior components differently from a standard inspection.

 Florida-specific things to have checked